3lton007/GitOps-Workflow-using-ArgoCD-on-Kubernetes/README.md

 - Created Demo app for Argo CD with Deployment.yaml, service.yaml and configmap.yaml.
 - Installed Minikube and ArgoCD.
-- Exposed Port 8080 to localhost to Use ArgoCD UI
+- Exposed Port 8080 to localhost to Use ArgoCD UI Dashboard.
 - Deployed Application using demo-app.yaml
 - Pushed The code changes to Git to Auto Sync with argoCD.
 Synced with the latest commit.
 - Added Demo-app-dev.yaml and Demo-app-prod.yaml to restructure and create multi-enviroment Application Setup.